dfarnham/Rust/README.md

 //    4. discard tokens matching a Regular Expression

-Example: Tokenizing and discarding punctuation
+Example: Tokenizing and discarding tokens containing only punctuation

-use tokenize::{tokenizer_from_spec, TokenizationSpec, TokenizerType};
+use tokenize::{tokenizer\_from\_spec, TokenizationSpec, TokenizerType};
 fn main() -> Result<(), Box<dyn std::error::Error>> {
     let text = "Don't discard (this,that) but these: &!%, * &?.";

     let mut tokenizer_spec = TokenizationSpec::default();

+    // Regex which matches Punctuation
     tokenizer_spec.filter_tokens_re = Some(r"^\p{P}+$".into());

     let tokenizer = tokenizer_from_spec(&tokenizer_spec)?;